ukaj808/aux.link/README.md

 # auxwire
-Repository for the auxwire.link webserver code and client-side code.
-The webserver is written in Haskell.
+Repository for the auxwire.link web server code and client-side code.
+The web server is written in Haskell.
 The client-side is written in raw html, css, and vanilla javascript (compiled from typscript).

 ## Steps to run the web server locally

 *These steps assume you have GHC, Cabal, and Node installed!*

-1. The webserver runs on https.
+1. The web server runs on https.
 Use [mkcert](https://github.com/FiloSottile/mkcert) to generate a cert and key...
 Place these two files in a directory at the root of the project... name this directory *tls* preferably.
    ```
    mkcert -install
    mkcert localhost 127.0.0.1